vadimcn/codelldb/MANUAL.md

 |**lldb.showDisassembly**           |When to show disassembly:<li>`auto` - only when source is not available.,<li>`never` - never show.,<li>`always` - always show, even if source is available.
 |**lldb.dereferencePointers**       |Whether to show the numeric value of pointers, or a summary of the pointee.
 |**lldb.suppressMissingSourceFiles**|Suppress VSCode's messages about missing source files (when debug info refers to files not present on the local machine).
 |**lldb.consoleMode**               |Controls whether the debug console input is by default treated as debugger commands or as expressions to evaluate:<li>`commands` - treat debug console input as debugger commands.
 In order to evaluate an expression, prefix it with '?' (question mark).",<li>`evaluate` - treat debug console input as expressions.
-In order to execute a debugger command, prefix it with '/cmd ' or with '`' (backtick).
+In order to execute a debugger command, prefix it with '/cmd ' or with '\`' (backtick), <li>`split` - (experimental) use the debug console for evaluation of expressions, open a separate terminal for LLDB console.

 ## Advanced
 |                       |                                                         |